 Inform the student about the online tutoring sign-up service AskOnline.
 Help them make an appointment if necessary.

-If the student would benefit from a consultation, provide contact information for the Director of Academic Learning Services (at the end of this page) and follow up with the director.
+If the student would benefit from a consultation, provide contact information for the Academic Learning Services (at the end of this page) and follow up with the coordinator.

-Or, call the director while the student is in the office to ensure the student follows through with the referral.
-It may also be appropriate to walk the student to the director’s office if they are upset, nervous, or unaware of the resource.
+Or, call the office while the student is in the office to ensure the student follows through with the referral.
+It may also be appropriate to walk the student to the office if they are upset, nervous, or unaware of the resource.

 How can a faculty member arrange for a workshop on an academic strategy topic?